Langtang, Gosainkunda and Helambu Trek 17 Days

 • Langtang encompasses sacred high-altitude Gosainkunda Lake

-• Experience wonderful cultures of indigenous Tamang
+• Experience the beautiful cultures of Indigenous Tamang

 • Old Buddhist shrines — Kyangjing Gompa